What Is an EFT Payment?

 Key Takeaways

-• Types: EFT payments include ATM transactions, card transactions, direct deposits, electronic checks, mobile wallets, online banking, telephone banking, wire transfers, and peer-to-peer payments.
+• EFT payments include ATM transactions, card transactions, direct deposits, electronic checks, mobile wallets, online banking, telephone banking, wire transfers, and peer-to-peer payments.

-EFT Definition: What Is EFT Payment?
+EFT Meaning: What Is EFT Payment?

 An Electronic Funds Transfer (EFT) is the movement of money electronically from one account to another, either within a single financial institution or across multiple institutions, through computer-based systems.